well-typed/ghc-events-analyze/doc/blogpost/introducing.md

    as darkness then a thread doing nothing would be visually indistinguishable from a thread doing just a print, say.
-3. We can see that initially both threads are equally busy (the scheduler is assigning approximately 48% CPU time to both), until the first thread completes and the second thread gets 97% of CPU.
+3. We can see that initially both threads are equally busy (the scheduler is assigning approximately 48% CPU time to both), until the first thread completes and the second thread gets 97% of CPU (`ghc-events-analyze` also generates the same report in textual form with precise values for each block).
 4. The thread lifetime of each thread is also immediately clear.

 Instrumentation